Religious Discrimination Lawyers in New Jersey

 Document Everything

-Create a record of the issues as they happen and document the steps taken toward resolution.
+Record the issues as they occur and document the steps taken toward resolution.
 Write down details, dates, times, and witnesses.
-Also, record what your employer’s responses were when you put them on notice and the results.
+Also, record your employer’s responses when you put them on notice and the results.

 Follow Your Employer’s Policies First

 If you are being harassed at work because of your religious beliefs, you must make an effort to follow your employer’s policies first.
 Though you do not have to confront your harasser, you must not encourage the behavior.
-Your employer must have an opportunity to investigate the issue and address the problem.
+Your employer must have an opportunity to investigate and address the issue.

-Larger employers may have a human resources department that can give you information about your options and help you with the process.
-If you do not have an HR department, and the issue is with one of your supervisors, you should try to advance the issue to their manager.
+Larger employers may have a human resources department that can provide information about your options and help you with the process.
+If you do not have an HR department and the issue is with one of your supervisors, you should try to advance the issue to their manager.

 In some cases, this step might not be an option at all.
-This might be a nerve-wracking situation for you, but it should help to know that your employer may not lawfully retaliate against you for exercising your rights.
+This might be a nerve-wracking situation, but it should help to know that your employer may not lawfully retaliate against you for exercising your rights.

 Burden of Proof

-If the issue is that the employer denied an employee’s request for a reasonable accommodation, and the employer could have done so without undue hardship, the employer may also be liable.
+Suppose the issue is that the employer denied an employee’s request for a reasonable accommodation, and the employer could have done so without undue hardship.
+In that case, the employer may also be liable.

 The Legal Process